 Medical insurance benefits for full-time staff are provided by the church through an independent broker.
-This plan covers medical, life and disability benefits that are fully paid by Glenkirk.
-In addition, voluntary medical benefits for dependents, and dental benefits and insurance may be purchased by the employee through this plan.
+As of the date of this revision, the plan covers medical, life and disability plans that are fully paid by Glenkirk for the employee only.
+Glenkirk reserves the right to change the employer-paid portion to a lesser percent, not to subceed State or Federal requirements.
+Voluntary medical and dental coverage for dependents, and additional life insurance, may be purchased by the employee through this plan.